Berkeley-Data/hpt/evaluation_sen12ms_assessment.md

 >> 2. Overall Accuracy (OA_multi) -- particular for multi-label cases.
 >> 3. F1-score, precision, and recall -- this is relatively standard measure.

+5. There are pre-trained model(weights) and optimizations parameters can be downloaded.

 ### 2. Semantic Segmentation (WIP)
 -- this tasks seems to be not straightforwrad. and the author did not report everything (based on the paper and repo). checking ...

+WIP

 # Results (WIP on wandb, subject to changes)
-> a.
-SEN12MS - Supervised Learning Benchmark - Classification
+### 1. SEN12MS - Supervised Learning Benchmark - Scence Classification
+These models were downloaded from their per-trained described in B-5, and evaluated.

 | Backbone  | Land Type  | Modalitities  | Bactch size  | Epochs | Accuracy (%) | Macro-F1 (%) | Micro-F1 (%) |
 |---|---|---|---|---|---|---|---|